atlassian-api/atlassian-python-api/README.rst

         username='admin',
         password='admin')

-    JQL = 'project = DEMO AND status NOT IN (Closed, Resolved) ORDER BY issuekey'
+    JQL = 'project = DEMO AND status IN ("To Do", "In Progress") ORDER BY issuekey'

     data = jira.jql(JQL)
     print(data)